2ndQuadrant/pglogical/README.md

     the subscriber, default true
-  - `forward_origins` - array of origin names to forward, currently only supported values are empty array meaning don't forward any changes that didn't originate on provider node, or "{all}" which means replicate all changes no matter what is their origin, default is "{all}"
+  - `forward_origins` - array of origin names to forward, currently only supported values are empty array meaning don't forward any changes that didn't originate on provider node (this is useful for two-way replication between the nodes), or "{all}" which means replicate all changes no matter what is their origin, default is "{all}"
   - `apply_delay` - how much to delay replication, default is 0 seconds

   The `subscription_name` is used as `application_name` by the replication